HazenBabcock/opensdraw/docs/source/guide.rst

    .. note::

       The first time this is run it will take a while (15 - 30 minutes) to generate the thumbnails of all the parts.
+By default it will use LDView with your current preferences to do this.
+This means that LDView must be in your path.
+Also if you have "Show Axes" checked for example then all your parts will be rendered with the X,Y and Z axises.
+It may also be a good idea to temporarily disable your screen-saver.

    .. note::

       This program will create a file called "ldview_part.mpd" that you can view with LDView (or equivalent).
 This file is updated with the current selected part and color.

    .. note::

       This program can query `Rebrickable <https://www.rebrickable.com/>`_ to provide more detailed part information such as what years it was available and in what colors.
 You will need an account at Rebrickable and an `API <https://rebrickable.com/api/>`_ key for this to work.

 2. Edit your MOC .lcad file to include this part in the desired location.
 3. Convert the MOC .lcad file to a .mpd file using *lcad_to_ldraw.py*. ::